Skip to main content

 By Daniel J. Middleton

 Painting Mishap?
-General Liability Insurance to the Rescue
+General Liability Insurance May Help

 You’ve been hired to paint the living room of a client’s colonial in Chittenango, New York.
 You’ve done a great job of covering the furniture and flooring with drop cloths, and you’re ready to start applying the paint.